-The distinguished German exegete E. Haenchen (Acts of the Apostles, Hermeneia, 1971, p.
-141) stated in regard to the preaching of the early apostolic church: “The preaching of the Kingdom of God obviously refers to the Kingdom of God which will begin with the Parousia [Second Coming of Jesus].”
-Elsewhere in the same commentary he remarks that “Kingdom of God itself describes the entire Christian proclamation” (on Acts 28:23).
+The distinguished German exegete E. Haenchen stated in regard to the preaching of the early apostolic church: “The preaching of the Kingdom of God obviously refers to the Kingdom of God which will begin with the Parousia [Second Coming of Jesus].”
+Elsewhere in the same commentary (on Acts 28:23) he remarks that “Kingdom of God itself describes the entire Christian proclamation” (Acts of the Apostles, Hermeneia, 1971, p.
+141).

 None of these definitions of the Kingdom can possibly be squared with the evidence of the New Testament.
 The faith as Jesus preached it is therefore misrepresented at its very heart.
 The Gospel as Jesus taught it has been stifled.

-Thanks to the labors of church historians we can be certain that Jesus not only proclaimed the Kingdom as the raison d’être of His mission (Luke 4:43), but that by Kingdom He meant what any who belonged to His Jewish heritage meant, namely “the world-empire of God – the divine reign in place of every earthly monarchy.
+Thanks to the labors of church historians we can be certain that Jesus not only proclaimed the Kingdom as the heart of his mission (Luke 4:43), but that by Kingdom he meant what any who belonged to his Jewish heritage meant, namely “the world-empire of God, the divine reign in place of every earthly monarchy.
 This will be perfectly realized, fully established – here upon earth” (F.C.
-Grant, Ancient Judaism and New Testament Christianity, pp. 114, 115).
+Grant, Ancient Judaism and New Testament Christianity, pp. 114-115).

-They have reduced the Message of salvation to belief in the forgiveness of sins and the resurrection of Jesus.
-But they omit the foundation of salvation which lies in repentance and acceptance in faith of the Gospel about the Kingdom of God (Mark 1:14, 15; Acts 8:12, 19:8; 20:25; 29:23, 31, etc., and under different terminology as “the Word,” “the Gospel,” “the Mystery,” “the Truth,” etc. in the remainder of the NT documents).
+They have reduced the message of salvation to belief in the forgiveness of sins and the resurrection of Jesus.
+But they omit the foundation of salvation which lies in repentance and acceptance in faith of the Gospel about the Kingdom of God (Mark 1:14-15; Acts 8:12; 19:8; 20:25; 28:23, 31, etc., and under different terminology as “the word,” “the Gospel,” “the mystery,” “the truth,” etc. in the remainder of the NT documents).

-The cause of the extraordinary anomaly presented by the dissimilarity between what the NT presents as the faith and what is commonly understood is traceable, as many distinguished theologians and historians have documented, to the fatal mixing of Greek paganism with the early Hebrew faith, which began in the second century, after the death of the apostles and as foreseen by them (Acts 20:29-31; 2 Pet.
+There is an extraordinary anomaly created by the dissimilarity between what the NT presents as the faith and what is commonly understood.
+This is traceable, as many distinguished theologians and historians have documented, to the fatal mixing of Greek paganism with the early Hebrew faith.
+This mixing began in the second century, after the death of the apostles and as foreseen by them (Acts 20:29-31; 2 Pet.
 2:1-3).

 The results of this original departure from Truth are evident in the fragmentation of contemporary Christianity into multitudes of differing denominations.
 Nothing could be more salutary than the recognition of the unsatisfactory status quo and a return to the pure Gospel of Jesus in regard to the Kingdom of God.